Kcee42/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Use `printf '%\n' $DECIMAL` to write a script that converts a number from base 10 to base 16

 Use `tr echo {a..z} | tr -d '' echo {n..z} $(echo {a..m}) | tr -d '' | tr echo {A..Z} | tr -d '' echo {N..Z} $(echo {A..M}) | tr -d ''` to write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.

+Use `perl -lne 'print if $. % 2 == 1` to write a script that prints every other line from the input, starting with the first line.